제목, 태그, 카테고리로 검색

 When creating the index on the posts table (14.77M rows, 122GB), it exceeded 300GB, beyond the server disk capacity (253GB free).
 Transitioning to Lucene is essential for full data search.

 Conclusion: ngram FULLTEXT is effective for transitioning from “search completely broken” to “title + body search working.”
-Search quality (precision, morphological analysis) will be addressed in step 6 with Lucene + Nori morphological analyzer.
+Search quality (precision, morphological analysis) will be addressed with Lucene + Nori morphological analyzer.

 7. Current Status and Remaining Issues